Steven Downs jury trial begins with opening statements

 Defense Attorney James Hawanic spoke on behalf of Downs, addressing the prosecutors reiterating to jurors that this was a case solely based on unreasonable doubt.

 They claimed the crime scene had additional DNA and fingerprints that did not match that of Downs.
-Hawanic said there were also pubic hairs found that did not match his client.
+Howaniec said there were also pubic hairs found that did not match his client.
 He went on to say the gun found in Down’s Auburn home was purchased in Maine and they have the seller to corroborate the purchase.

-He recalled how over the next couple of weeks the state police stopped investigating this case and the initial investigation was over a before a week school ended.
+He recalled how over the next couple of weeks the state police stopped investigating this case and the initial investigation was over before a week school ended.
 He explained how the interview process was minimal at the time.

 “It can be clear and convincing that Steven Downs committed this crime.
 That’s not enough.
 That’s not enough if you have a doubt.
 And we are asking you that you put the emotions of this case aside and you analyze the evidence objectively and if you do, you will return the verdicts of not guilty on both counts.
-Thank you, your honor,” said Hawanic.
+Thank you, your honor,” said Howaniec.

 After a short break, the first witness took the stand, Shirley Akelkok.